f5devcentral/f5-bd-cis-demo/crds/demo-sc-twotier-istio-l7/README.md

 # Overview

-Creates a L7 two-tier deployment where Istio is the in-cluster ingress controller.
+Creates a single-cluster L7 two-tier deployment where Istio is the in-cluster ingress controller.
+It is recommended to switch to the ocp3 cluster for this demo.

 L7 routes created in Istio and in BIG-IP: